jamespericles/Homework-03/To-do.md

 - Password is either displayed onscreen or written in an alert Or have it automatically copy to user clipboard?
-  If possible, prompt user that that has been accomplished
+  If possible, prompt user that that has been accomplished Add radio button to allow user to select whether or not the password is automatically copied to clipboard or not